 Garden Organic’s video guides – two easy to understand videos, Part 1 on how to make compost and Part 2 on how to use it.

-Horsham District Council’s website – where you can find out about the new collection charges, and sign up if you want to continue to get your brown top bins collected.
+Horsham District Council’s brown bin collection page – where you can find out about the new collection charges, and sign up if you want to continue to get your brown top bins collected.

 More links – now you’re an expert !